40 Things to Do in Kyoto, Nara, Osaka & Where to Stay

-Adjoining the shrine, Maruyama Park is one of Kyoto’s best cherry blossom-viewing spots and always busy once the blossoms are in bloom.
+Adjoining the shrine, Maruyama Park is one of Kyoto’s best cherry blossom-viewing spots and always busy once the blossoms are in bloom each spring.
 Easily combined with a visit to Kiyomizudera and Higashiyama, be prepared for huge crowds if visiting when the blossoms are in bloom.
 The park is equally beautiful in October and November when its many trees are awash with autumn colours.
 Both the shrine and park are accessible at all times of day and admission is free.

 4 / GION

-Between Yasaka Shrine and the Kamogawa (Kamo River)s – which runs north to south through Kyoto – you can wander into one of Japan’s most historic and famous neighbourhoods – Gion.
+Between Yasaka Shrine and Kamogawa (Kamo River) – which runs north to south through the city – you can wander into Gion – one of Japan’s most historic and famous neighbourhoods.
 Another of Kyoto’s best preserved historic areas, Gion is famous for its traditional ‘ochaya’ (teahouses) and attendant ‘geisha’.
 Whether or not you have visited Japan, chances are you will have a strong image in your mind of the fabled geisha.
 Beautiful yet other-worldly in appearance, the charm and gracefulness of the geisha seduce many and it is here, in Gion, that many still ply their trade.

 5 / NANZEN-JI & HIGASHIYAMA JOSHI-JI inc. GINKAKU-JI